byt3bl33d3r/Utinni/README.md

 **2. Why are there no sync APIs?**

 Cause it doesn't make sense.
-99% of all use cases you're going to want to call/execute/query/do multiple things at the same time.
+In 99% of all use cases you'd use this, you're going to want to call/execute/query/do multiple things at the same time.

+**3. Will this work with the original Empire repository and not the BC-Security Fork?**

+Probably not.
+You're welcome to try though.